according to the Times Higher Education’s ranking of the latest REF results (2021).

 In your first year you'll study a range of modules that will develop your skills in art history and cover a range of approaches to curating art museums.
 You can also choose to study a language module, several of which are specifically designed for art historians.

 With our modules you'll visit works of art and architecture in York and beyond to study them first hand, and you'll explore the material nature of works and learn to describe, analyse and interpret the visual and material qualities of a wide range of media.
 You'll learn to challenge commonly held assumptions, and develop your skills for literary, critical and rhetorical analysis.
 You'll be introduced to the history and current practice of art curation.
 You'll work with case studies and texts and learn about relevant methodologies and conceptual problems, and will critically assess the collection and display of visual objects.

-You'll also have a choice from one of the following 20-credit modules:
+You will also have a choice to study another module from one of the following examples: